Monday, 25 June 2007

 A scatter of houses at les Mas de Cardet had us searching for the way again, but we found it and were soon crossing the fields towards the river.

-We walked along the D982 until we saw a sign to the “Chercheur d’Or” camping ground, which was back a little way on the riverbank.
+We walked along the D982 until we saw a sign to the “Chercheur d’Or” camping ground, which was a little way back along the riverbank.
 It turned out that Cardet was a well-known gold-panning place, where quite big nuggets had been found in the river.

 The camping ground was large and sprawling, with cabins and caravans dispersed among the trees.
 There were plenty of people about, and the squeals of a party of children floated up from the river.
 School holidays had begun.